On Cloudflyer review

 Is this possible in one pair of shoes?
 Have they achieved these sky-high goals?
 What amazing Swiss engineering have they used to attempt this gargantuan feat?
 Read on if you’re curious and I shall break it all down.

 Before I do so, I will direct you to read my review on the Cloudace.
 The reason for this suggestion is that On is unique in their technology.
 They use the Speedboard and Clouds; these elements are part of the midsole.

 In the aforementioned review, I introduce these pieces of tech and go into an explanation of their structure and purpose.
 In this review, I am going to consider details of these features assumed knowledge from here on.
 Now let’s take a look at the components of the Cloudflyer from the top down.

-The feel of the Cloudflyer as you slip your foot in for the first time and in fact every time after that is plush, snug and supportive.
-The Padding around the heel and ankle back to front is noticeably soft but not excessive, more than enough to provide that snug firm feel from a well-padded inner without volumes of weighty padding.
+The feel of the Cloudflyer as you slip your foot in for the first time and in fact, every time after that is plush, snug, and supportive.
+The Padding around the heel and ankle back to front is noticeably soft but not excessive, more than enough to provide that snug firm feels from a well-padded inner without volumes of weighty padding.

 The tongue is also soft and plush.
 It is connected to the inner layer of the upper lining from about halfway down the tongue which maximizes the opening yet prevents the tongue from sliding down the side of the foot.

 The rest of the upper is comprised of a reinforced midfoot saddle which provides great midfoot support.
 There is a reinforced toe guard heat pressed over the mesh which itself has a nice loose weave look, and while being tough, it is also breathable.